 What we defined above has the more technical name of “simple assault.”
 New Jersey courts have long upheld that some instances of assault are far more grievous and deserving of far harsher penalties than others, which is why assault is divided between this and “aggravated assault.”
 There are many ways that a simple assault charge can be raised to an aggravated assault charge, and only one of these is needed to elevate this from an offense to an outright crime.

 NJ Statutes 2C:12-1 gives three different criteria for considering someone to have committed assault.
 Doing any of those same acts will instead be considered aggravated assault if they are committed against certain types of individuals, whether it is while they are on duty or because you know them to have these roles.
-This includes, but is not limited to:

 - Law enforcement officers